aibrohim/idevs/README.md

 ## iDevs - your digitalized compass

 This website was developed to inform about non-existing iDevs digital company.
-This company is specialized on making web-sites and Saas projects, has UI/UX, management, branding and targeting services.
+This company is specialized in making websites and Saas projects, has UI/UX, management, branding, and targeting services.

 ## Links